Webflow AB Testing: The Ultimate Guide & Best Tools

 Optibase (Built for Webflow)

-The only native A/B testing tool for Webflow.
-Optibase offers a smooth integration within the Webflow Designer, allowing you to set up tests directly.
+Optibase is the only native A/B testing tool specifically designed for Webflow.
+It integrates seamlessly within the Webflow Designer, allowing you to set up and manage tests directly.
+This simplifies the A/B testing process, making it easier to implement and analyze variations to optimize your website.

 • Price: Starts at $19/month (if billed annually, two months are free, so it comes down to $16 a month), largest package is $79 a month.